All About Bluthner Pianos

 Blüthner Lucid Crystal Pianos:

-Blüthner crystal transparent pianos are the absolute leader of the industry.
-When it comes to high-concept designer pianos nothing is impossible with Blüthner Lucid.
-This line of reinforced acrylic pianos uses the least number of bolts and co-joining of parts instead molding larger elements of the piano out of a single piece of lucite.
-This technique results in the most truly transparent pianos on the market.
-The illusion of see-through fragility conceals the incredible strength and durability of these remarkable instruments.
-Models like Lucid EXO utilize the latest aluminum 3D printing technology, which allows for the impossibly intricate detailing and shapes to come to live.
+Blüthner crystal transparent pianos are the absolute leader in the industry.
+Regarding high-concept designer pianos, nothing is impossible with Blüthner Lucid.
+This line of reinforced acrylic pianos uses the least number of bolts and co-joining of parts instead of molding larger piano elements out of a single piece of lucite.
+This technique results in the most genuinely transparent pianos on the market.
+The illusion of see-through fragility conceals these remarkable instruments’ incredible strength and durability.
+Models like Lucid EXO utilize the latest aluminum 3D printing technology, allowing impossibly intricate detailing and shapes to come to life.

-Price range of Blüthner Lucid pianos is $59,950 to $950,000 based on the model, size and customization.
-Some further add-on options of precious materials (stones, gold, carbon-composites will raise the price to $1-1.5million range.
+The price range of Blüthner Lucid pianos is $59,950 to $950,000 based on the model, size, and customization.
+Some further add-on options of precious materials (stones, gold, and carbon composites will raise the price to the $1-1.5million range.

 Special Edition Pianos:

-Blüthner also produces Special Edition piano like the one with extraordinary 24K gold lid inlay.
-A lot of the time these are one-of a-kind instruments made by special order to to commemorate and important event in Blüthner’s fabled history.
-The price of these Special Edition pianos ranges from about $300,000 to over a million dollars depending on the materials used and challenges of the design concept.
+Blüthner also produces a Special Edition piano like the one with an extraordinary 24K gold lid inlay.
+Often, these are one-of-a-kind instruments made by special order to commemorate an important event in Blüthner’s fabled history.
+The price of these Special Edition pianos ranges from about $300,000 to over a million dollars depending on the materials used and the challenges of the design concept.

-As Blüthner is a true industry leader it has a portfolio of brands it owns that address every budget need and meet all sorts of different criteria.
+As Blüthner is a true industry leader, it has a portfolio of brands it owns that address every budget need and meets all sorts of different criteria.
 That portfolio consists of Irmler, Haessler, Rönisch and Hupfeld.

 Warranty

-Blüthner’s superb quality of piano building is protected by an extraordinary warranty for Blüthner and Haessler pianos — 10 years, parts and labor, to original purchaser.
+An extraordinary warranty protects Blüthner’s superb quality of the piano building for Blüthner and Haessler pianos — 10 years, parts, and labor, to the original purchaser.

 Closing Thoughts